Course ObjectiveThis course trains students in the close reading of, and critical

 LiteraturePrimary and secondary sources; to be announced on Canvas.

-Target AudienceFirst year students of Literature & Society: English; first year
+Target AudienceFirst year students of Literature & Society: English; exchange students.

 Additional InformationThis course is obligatory in the first year.
 Attendance required: 80%